Dubai Moonlight Classic

 The Dubai Moonlight Classic is a professional golf tournament on the Ladies European Tour (LET).
 The event was played for the first time in October 2006.
 Its prize fund of €500,000 made it the fourth most valuable tournament on the LET.
 Between 2009 and 2020, Swiss luxury watch company Omega was the tournament's title sponsor.
 Promoted and organised by Golf In Dubai, the tournament is played on the Faldo course at Emirates Golf Club, which also hosts the Dubai Desert Classic on the men's European Tour.

 Annika Sörenstam won the event the first two times it was played.
 Sörenstam beat out Karrie Webb in 2006, and in 2007 defeated Iben Tinning by two shots.
 The 2008 event, which was Sörenstam's final tournament before her retirement, was won by Germany's Anja Monke.
-The 2016 event was shortened to 54 holes after caddie Maximilian Zechmann collapsed and died during the first round.
+The 2016 event was shortened to 54 holes when during the morning session of the first round.
+Maximilian Zechmann collapsed on the 13th hole (fourth hole for Anne-Lise Caudal, whom he was caddie at the tournament), dying in the hospital a short time later.

 Winners

+^ Shortened to 54 holes following first-round incident involving Anne-Lise Caudal, whose caddie died on her fourth hole.